Mixed responses to US-Germany Nord Stream 2 deal | DW | 22.07.2021

 German Chancellor Angela Merkel, welcomed the compromise deal with the US, calling it a "good step."

 "The Russian side told me that they do not want to use energy as a weapon," she said.
-Merkel said she would take Russia at it word but that Germany was not "defenseless" in any case with options like sanctions at its disposal.
+Merkel said she would take Russia at its word but added that Germany was not "defenseless" in any case with options like sanctions at its disposal.

-She added that the deal had not left Germany "defenseless" because it contains scope for Russian sanctions if it should weaponize its position as gas supplier.

-The deal was also "good for Ukraine," Merkel argued because it sets out plans to invest in the Eastern European country, as well as actively ensuring Moscow and Kyiv extend a gas transit agreement.
+The deal was also "good for Ukraine," Merkel argued, because it sets out plans to invest in the Eastern European country, as well as actively ensuring that Moscow and Kyiv extend a gas transit agreement.

 Meanwhile, Merkel noted that not all countries would view the deal as positive, telling reporters: "Differences remain.
 We saw that in the reactions yesterday," including in the US Congress.